Accounting report

 Abstract

-The purpose of financial reporting is to present commercial and economic realities.
-Hiding these facts can lead to a chain of negative consequences for investors, lenders, customers, suppliers and employees.
-Meanwhile, there is a growing concern on the complexities involved in financial reporting.
-To ...
+The purpose of financial reporting is to present commercial realities.
+Meanwhile, there is growing concern about the complexities involved in financial reporting.
+To this end, the present study set out to explain the complexity pattern of financial reporting by drawing upon a grounded theory approach. ...

 Read More